joshourisman/django-tablib/README.rst

 django-tablib: tablib for Django
 ================================

-django-tablib is a helper library for Django that allows Django models to be used to generate tablib datasets with introspection of the fields on the models if no headers are provided.
-If headers are provided they can reference any attribute, fields, properties, or methods on the model.
+django-tablib is a helper library for Django that allows tablib datasets to be generated from Django models.

 Overview
 --------